hanabi/hanabi.github.io/README.md

 * Note that *Tempo Clues* do not meet *Minimum Clue Value Principle*.
 They are inefficient, and in Hanabi you want to be as efficient as possible.
 Thus, we agree that *Tempo Clues* are only allowed in the following special circumstances:
   1. When the card is "out of order" (meaning that it is impossible for a *Prompt* to get the cards played)
   2. When the card was *Chop Moved* and it is now playable
-  3. When the clue giver is "locked"
+  3. When the clue giver has a fully clued hand
   4. When the clue giver has been signaled by another player that they have an unsafe discard
   5. When the clue giver is in a *Double Discard* situation (see *Avoiding Double Discards* below)
-  6. When the clue receiver is "locked" (see *Fully Clued Hands* below)
+  6. When the clue receiver has a fully clued hand
   7. When the clue receiver is receiving a tempo clue on a card that unlocks someone else's hand
   8. When there are 8 clues in the bank (a forced clue)
   9. When there are 7 clues in the bank (since discarding would take the team to 8 clues, which is generally bad)